r-lib/vctrs/README.md

 c(dttm, dt)
 #> [1] "2019-12-31 18:00:00 CST" "1969-12-31 23:04:22 CST"

-# as do combining dates and factors: factors
+# as do combining dates and factors
 c(dt, factor("a"))
 #> [1] "2020-01-01" "1970-01-02"
 c(factor("a"), dt)
 #> [1]     1 18262
 ```

-This behaviour arises partly because `c()` has dual purposes: as well as
+This behaviour arises because `c()` has dual purposes: as well as it’s
-it’s primary duty of combining vectors, it has a secondary duty of
+primary duty of combining vectors, it has a secondary duty of stripping
-stripping attributes.
-For example, `?POSIXct` suggests that you should
+attributes.
+For example, `?POSIXct` suggests that you should use `c()`
-use `c()` if you want to reset the timezone.
+if you want to reset the timezone.

 The second problem is that `dplyr::bind_rows()` is not extensible by
 others.
-At the moment it handles S3 classes using a set of heuristics,
+Currently, it handles arbitrary S3 classes using heuristics, but
-but these often fail, and it feels like we really need to think through
+these often fail, and it feels like we really need to think through the
-the problem in order to build a principled solution.
-This intersects
+problem in order to build a principled solution.
+This intersects with
-with the need to cleanly support more types of data frame columns
+the need to cleanly support more types of data frame columns including
-including lists of data frames, data frames, and matrices.
+lists of data frames, data frames, and matrices.

 ## Usage